Claudia De la Cruz: 2024 presidential campaign

 De la Cruz announced her presidential campaign on September 7, 2023.
 She and running mate Karina Garcia were the presidential ticket for the Party for Socialism and Liberation (PSL), a Marxist–Leninist party, in the 2024 U.S. presidential election.
-Their socialist policy program includes a pledge to support reparations for Black Americans, institute a single-payer healthcare system, end all U.S. aid to Israel, forgive all student loan debt, fully recognize Native American sovereignty and honor treaty rights, cut the U.S. military budget by 90%, seize the 100 largest corporations, expand public transportation, and use taxation to eliminate billionaires.
+Their socialist policy program included a pledge to support reparations for Black Americans, institute a single-payer healthcare system, end all U.S. aid to Israel, forgive all student loan debt, fully recognize Native American sovereignty and honor treaty rights, cut the U.S. military budget by 90%, seize the 100 largest corporations, expand public transportation, and use taxation to eliminate billionaires.

 On January 28, 2024, Claudia De la Cruz and Karina Garcia held their first in-person campaign event in Newark, New Jersey.
 On February 29, 2024, De la Cruz participated in a presidential candidates debate hosted by the Free & Equal Elections Foundation alongside Green Party candidates Jill Stein and Jasmine Sherman and Libertarian Party candidates Chase Oliver and Lars Mapstead.

 In March 2024, the South Carolina Workers Party voted to place De la Cruz and Garcia on the state ballot for president and vice president.
 In June 2024, De la Cruz gave a speech at a pro-Palestine protest surrounding the White House.

-In the 2024 election, it was claimed that the Democrats worked to keep De la Cruz and other third-party candidates such as Cornel West off of ballots, with De La Cruz alleging in a statement that this was done because the party didn’t want to compete with a socialist candidate.
+In the 2024 election, it was claimed that the Democrats worked to keep De la Cruz and other third-party candidates such as Cornel West off of ballots, with De la Cruz alleging in a statement that this was done because the party didn’t want to compete with a socialist candidate.
 In response, Democratic Party of Georgia Executive Director Tolulope Kevin Olasanoye said that administrative law judge Michael Malihi had “affirmed that none of [the aforementioned] candidates were qualified to be on the Georgia ballot” due to a change made to Georgia law in 2017 which states that petitions for independent candidates must be “filed in the name of the 16 presidential electors, and not the candidates themselves”.
 Republicans opposed this and Brad Raffensperger, Georgia Secretary of State, overruled the decision.

 De la Cruz received 167,772 votes (0.11%).
 De la Cruz nearly doubled the PSL's 2020 total, and won the most votes received by a candidate running on an explicitly socialist presidential ticket since the Socialist Party's Norman Thomas in 1936.